I’m a historian philosophically exploring how cross-cultural experience impacts our relationship with ourselves.

 Non-fiction

-Currently co-authoring two books on cross-cultural identities with expected publication in 2026 and 2027.
+Currently co-authoring two books on growing up cross-culturally with expected publication in 2026 and 2027.

 Books